The Email Sales Letter – Your Best Email Direct Marketing Tool

 The world of direct marketing has changed somewhat with the advent of the email sales letter.

-You can now get your marketing messages directly into the workplaces and homes of your prospects via a sales email – but at the same time, you need to be careful about following the legal rules and you still need to apply direct marketing principles that are proven to work.
+You can now get your marketing messages directly into the workplaces and homes of your prospects via a sales email.
+However, you need to be careful about following the legal rules and you still need to apply direct marketing principles that are proven to work.

 All the usual best practices of direct marketing work in email sales letters.
 That means including as many of these as you can (preferably all of them):